 Oh, the struggle that is weight loss.
-For any of you who have ever tried to lose a pound or two (or three….), you’ll know how hard it is – and how many foods are suddenly big no-no’s.
-Luckily, there are plenty of delicious diet-friendly foods available, and while asparagus will never taste like chocolate, it does taste pretty good when prepared well and makes for a healthy snack, side dish, or salad addition.
+For any of you who have ever tried to lose a pound or two (or three…), you’ll know how hard it is – and how many foods are suddenly big no-no’s.
+Luckily, there are plenty of delicious diet-friendly foods available.
+And while asparagus will never taste like chocolate, it does taste pretty good when prepared well.
+It makes for a healthy snack, side dish, or salad addition.

 Ten spears of asparagus are just 32 calories.
-If that doesn’t mean anything to you, let’s do a comparison: ten salted pretzel sticks (and, who are we kidding, we ain’t stopping at ten) are around 228 calories, and a single doughnut stick (no toppings and unsugared) is around 217 calories.
-Now you appreciate what 32 calories for 10 spears means!
+If that doesn’t mean anything to you, let’s do a comparison.
+Ten salted pretzel sticks (and, who are we kidding, we ain’t stopping at just ten) are around 228 calories.
+A single doughnut stick (no toppings and unsugared) is around 217 calories.
+Now you can appreciate what 32 calories for 10 spears means!

-If you know your next meal won’t be for a while and you’re not gonna last that long before snacking, try topping your asparagus with a fried egg.
-The mix of fibre and protein will keep you full for hours, give you energy, and let’s be real, it tastes a whole lot better that way.
+Do you know that your next meal won’t be for a while and you’re not gonna last that long before snacking?
+Try topping your asparagus with a fried egg.
+The mix of fiber and protein will keep you full for hours.
+It will give you energy, and let’s be real, it tastes a whole lot better that way.

-There are so many ways to eat this delicious veggie: stir-fried, roasted, or boiled and served with hollandaise sauce…..mmmm.
+There are so many delicious asparagus recipes out there.
+You can eat it stir-fried, roasted with some olive oil, or boiled and served with hollandaise sauce…..mmmm.
+You can even steam asparagus super easily.
+Just put some wet paper towels around the spears and place them in the microwave.
+Or mix it with some avocado and other veggies in a delicious salad.
 We all know that it’s important to keep your body healthy and make smart diet choices – but you might not know just how smart those choices are!